 Born and raised in Waco, Texas, Pete attended Waco public schools until the ninth grade, when his family moved to Washington D.C.

-In Washington, Pete’s father led a successful career as a Federal District Judge and became the 4th Director of the FBI, after being nominated by President Ronald Reagan.
+Pete’s father, Judge William Sessions, led a successful career as a Federal District Judge becoming the 4th Director of the FBI, after being nominated by President Ronald Reagan.
 His leadership impressed a sense of duty and integrity within Pete, for all positions of public service—elected and unelected.

 Pete returned to Texas to attend Winston Churchill High School in San Antonio.
 Afterward, he went to Southwestern University and graduated in 1978.
 Post college, Pete began working for the Southwestern Bell Telephone Company.
 He never missed a day of work; and after a 16-year career, Pete took early retirement as District Manager.